List of Coronation Street characters introduced in 2021: Lydia Chambers

 When Lydia begins to show her sinister side, viewers predicted that she would be similar to Emmerdale character Meena Jutla (Paige Sandhu), a serial killer.
 They felt that due to her "controlling" behaviour, her arc would follow the same route of Meena's, with her turning to murder.
 The Daily Mirror described Lydia as a bunny boiler and hinted that Sarah would become "the centre of a sinister plot, unable to know who to trust" due to Lydia's scheming.
 As Lydia's scheming increased, Ryan said that she was expecting a backlash from fans.
 She said that the negative fan reaction to a character is always scary for her, but appreciated the viewers enjoying the drama and taking the storyline seriously.
 Despite the backlash, Ryan felt that Lydia has a justified reason for her treatment of Adam, which she said viewers would hopefully understand too.
-She admitted that Lydia does go too far to get her point across, but felt that Lydia is not a bad person and does not want to "ruin lives for the sake of it".
+She admitted that Lydia does go too far to get her point across, but felt that Lydia is not a bad person and does not want to "ruin lives for the sake of it."
 She added: "She's doing it because she has genuinely been broken and is potentially trying to save someone from going through what she went through."

 Ryan was correct in her predictions as she noted that viewers of Coronation Street had shown a negative reaction to Lydia.
 She appeared on the ITV talk show Lorraine, where she joked that she is "quite hated at the minute" but said that she was taking the hatred as a compliment to her acting.
 She confirmed that Lydia would be exiting from the soap following the conclusion of her storyline with Adam and Sarah, but opined that Lydia could be redeemed.
 She explained: "hopefully people will start to see that and have a bit of sympathy for her and start to realise she's not a bad person at all, she's actually a nice person but has been hurt very badly.
 Hopefully, that will come across."

+Marrium Nazir

+Marrium Nazir (née Elamin), portrayed by Kiran Landa, is the estranged wife of Zeedan Nazir (Qasim Akhtar), who is shocked to see her arriving at Speed Daal following the fire, and the death of her father Hashim Elamin (Vincent Ebrahim).
+Zeedan lets Marrium stay at No.6 whilst she is sorting her father's affairs out, as much to the disgust of Alya Nazir (Sair Khan).
+The couple eventually reconcile and give their marriage another go.
+When Yasmeen Nazir (Shelley King) discovers the truth about how Hashim died, Zeedan tells Marrium that he did not want to be with her after all.

+On 6 February 2023, it was reported that Marrium would be returning to the show, and she returned on 15 February to try to make another go at her marriage to Zeedan; however, she lives in London whereas he lives in Weatherfield.
+The two decide to give their marriage another try and they both go to London.